 We steer away from synchronous communication as much as possible.

 Why?
 10 people in an 1-hour meeting incurs a 10-hour cost.
 Asynchronous communication lets everyone pick up the pace at their own time.
+Especially in the world of AI where long conversations can be fed into AI, summarized, you ask questions on what interests you etc.

 What does this mean in practice?